Featured

 Eddie Irvine, Head Greenkeeper, who took part in the training commented “The energy and enthusiasm brought to the training sessions was fantastic.
 Our team really benefited from the training and more importantly, enjoyed the experience.
 We’re looking forward to our next training sessions already!”

 Stevie Wilson, Links Superintendent at Trump International was really pleased with the impact of the training and the support that Bernhard Academy provided, commenting “The Bernhard Academy understood our requirements and built a bespoke course for our team.
-I was verny impressed by the depth and breadth of the training sessions and will be bringing them back in to continue with the development of the team.
+I was very impressed by the depth and breadth of the training sessions and will be bringing them back in to continue with the development of the team.
 I would wholeheartedly recommend them to other clubs and teams looking for quality training.”

 Bernhard Academy delivers industry-leading technical and management training for turf professionals and golf club teams.
 The Academy works with golf courses to design bespoke programmes that combine practical skills with leadership development, helping teams deliver excellent experiences for members and visitors.